IDragnev/Algebraic-data-types/README.md

-# Tuple
+# Tuple and Variant
-## Implementation of fully-featured C++17 tuples with additional [algorithms](https://github.com/IDragnev/Tuple/blob/master/Tuple/TupleAlgorithms.h) for them, such as:
+## Implementation of fully-featured C++17 variant and tuple with additional [algorithms](https://github.com/IDragnev/Tuple/blob/master/Tuple/TupleAlgorithms.h) for tuple, such as:
  - insertBack
  - insertFront
  - reverse